supervisely-ecosystem/keypoints-labeling-example/README.md

 4. Save result and go back to annotation tool:
 ![keypoints_3](https://user-images.githubusercontent.com/91027877/212101921-a9825133-d2ee-4945-88ad-48630700d507.gif)

-5. Now you can use your graph template to label the image:
+5. Now you can use your graph template to label the image.
+Using templates can significantly speed up data labelling process: it is much easier to create one template and then tune only its width and height instead of building keypoints graph for each object on the image:
 ![keypoints_4](https://user-images.githubusercontent.com/91027877/212112189-b35c15f9-7d63-4386-8058-528381aacf79.gif)

 6. Result